-PSI-2 functionality improves overall voltage regulator efficiency over a wide power range based on the C-state and P-state of the four cores.
-The combined C-state of all cores are used to dynamically predict processor power.
-The PSI-2 functionality logic diagram is shown in Figure 3.
+PSI-2 functionality improves overall voltage regulator efficiency over a wide power range based on the C-state and P-state of the two cores.
+The combined C-state and P-state of both cores are used to dynamically predict processor power.